docomoinnovations/cloud_orchestrator/README.md

 # Cloud Orchestrator

 Cloud Orchestrator is a distribution for cloud administrators and operators.
-This distribution can manage resources from cloud providers such as AWS EC2 with future support for Kubernetes, and OpenStack coming very shortly.
+This distribution can manage resources from cloud providers such as AWS EC2, OpenStack and Kubernetes

 Out of the box, the distribution provides management for AWS EC2, AWS VPC/Networking and granular user permissions.

-Cloud Orchestrator's core functionality is built using the [cloud_module].
+Cloud Orchestrator's core functionality is built using the [cloud_module](https://www.drupal.org/project/cloud).

 ## Installing Cloud Orchestrator
 The recommended way to install Cloud Orchestrator is using composer.
 All it takes is one command